Directus Alternative (2026) — Admin Panel on Live Databases

 The comparison is specifically about teams that already trust their schema and need access control faster than platform remodeling.

-- Teams that already have the schema they want
+- Anyone who already has the schema they want

 - Agencies and operators who need admin access faster than platform redesign

-- Teams that already have a live database and want a faster route to an admin layer
+- Anyone with a live database who wants a faster route to an admin layer

 - Developers, freelancers, and agencies comparing build-vs-buy options for database operations

-- Teams that need a broad low-code builder for bespoke internal apps
+- Anyone who needs a broad low-code builder for bespoke internal apps

-- Teams that are choosing a brand-new database platform instead of managing an existing one
+- Anyone choosing a brand-new database platform instead of managing an existing one

 - A tighter product story for existing-database admin and CMS workflows